 "I love animals and I don't like seeing anything in pain," he said.
+Ashley with his grandfather's 6.5mm Swedish Mauser rifle.

 This mature approach to nature shone through in his entry and impressed the judges, who noted Ashley's skill and commitment to hunting.